XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 |`Issuer`| |`string`|`AccountID`|The issuer of the credential.
 If omitted, `Account` is assumed to be the issuer.|
 |`CredentialType`|✔️|`string`|`Blob`|A (hex-encoded) value to identify the type of credential from the issuer.|

+_Note: If an account is deleting a credential it issued to itself, then either `Subject` or `Issuer` can be specified, but at least one must be._

 ### 7.2.
 Failure Conditions

 * The credential described by the `Subject`, `Issuer`, and `CredentialType` fields doesn't exist.